Megaforce: Merchandising

 Mattel produced Vertibird and Hot Wheels playsets based on the Megaforce theme.
 A video game based on the film was released in 1982 on the Atari 2600.

 In popular culture

 In the DVD introduction to the season two South Park episode, "The Mexican Staring Frog of Southern Sri Lanka", Trey Parker graphically describes Megaforce as if it were the plot for what the viewer is about to see.
 Matt Stone stops Parker mid-sentence and reminds him that he is describing the movie Megaforce and not their episode.
 A disappointed Parker remembers and says, "We should have done Megaforce, that was a sweet movie, we should have done that."
-Their film Team America: World Police includes a number of apparent references to the film, including similar scenes of a flying motorcycle and an underground base where the hero meets various specialists.
+Their film Team America: World Police includes a number of apparent references to the film, including similar scenes of a flying motorcycle and an underground base where the hero Gary Johnston (Parker) meets various specialists.